 I am forever trying to organize and then organize again!
 When we moved 2 years ago, I got rid of a lot of stuff.
-Our last house was smaller and therefore a little bit cluttered.
+Our last house was smaller and therefore a little bit cluttered – something like these small apartment organization tips and tricks would certainly have come in handy in that space!
 After being here for a while, we’ve become more comfortable with the space and things have been “collecting again”.
 So in an effort to get more organized this summer, I’ve been trying to declutter where clutter has collected.

 Here are Four Decluttering Strategies

-The first basic rule of decluttering a house is, if something hasn’t been used or even seen in two years, it is not needed.
+The first basic rule of decluttering a home is, that if something hasn’t been used or even seen in two years, it is unnecessary.
 Get rid of it.
 This applies to everything except for fire extinguishers and medical emergency kits.
 With these two items, be sure they are inspected annually.

 With the above then as a broad principle, how should one proceed?